-“The data we’ve got from Auburn Hospital shows there’s a two- to three-fold increase in congenital defects and a two-fold increase in stillborn deaths in consanguineous relationships,” says Dr Jenkins.
-“With two percent of all births having some type of congenital abnormality, consanguineous relationships are something like five to six percent.
+“The data we’ve got from Auburn Hospital shows there’s a two- to three-fold increase in congenital defects and a two-fold increase in stillborn deaths in consanguineous relationships,” says Dr. Jenkins.
+“With two percent of all births having some type of congenital abnormality, consanguineous relationships are something like six percent.
 So 94 percent of [consanguineous] births are fine and healthy babies.

 “So we’re talking small numbers, but it’s a ‘bigger’ small number if you’re in a consanguineous relationship,” he says, adding, “I don’t think we should be telling people that they shouldn’t be reproducing with their first cousin.
 I think the better work we can do [is] educate couples about the risks associated with it.”

 “Once I move in with him, I know I’ll never see my family again,” Devleena continues.
-“It can be scary to be in these relationships though, because honour killings do happen over this.
+“It can be scary to be in these relationships though because honor killings do happen over this.
 I’ve had friends in relationships with their cousins who’ve had death threats from their parents”

 Despite staunch opposition from her parents and her community and the very real threat of honor killings, Devleena does have support from friends in the same position as her.
 She knows 15 other consanguineous relationships through social media and real life, including two in her own social circle.
 Most importantly, she has her partner, who she tells me will fight for their relationship.